The Rail Stressor: Taking the Stress Out of Track Maintenance

 Carrying the rail stressor to the trackside

-In most instances, access can be difficult.
+In many instances, access can be a challenge.
 Even if a road runs alongside a track, the likelihood is you will not be able to get a truck-mounted crane exactly where you need it.

-Manual handling guidelines specify that a man should not carry weights exceeding 25kg – and that’s when holding the load close to the body at elbow height.
+In some regions throughout the world, manual handling guidelines specify that a person should not carry weights exceeding 25kg – (and that’s when holding the load close to the body at elbow height).
 Below or above the elbows or further away from the body, the recommended weight limit is less.

 So before committing to buy a rail stressor, take a look at how it can be assembled and check the weights of each module.
 The weight should be clearly marked on each module and state whether a single or 2-person lift is needed.
 Lift Handles finished in a different color to the rest of the product are an added bonus.